johannwagner/sc-twitchNames/README.md

 ## Installation

-Just move the folder in your mod folder and activate the mod in the "Mods" menu.
+Just unzip the folder in your mod folder and activate the mod in the "Mods" menu.